 - Good choice for a rainy day activity.

-- Round-trip takes approximately 1 hour.
+- The round-trip takes approximately 1 hour.

 - Follow signs for Manhattan Ferry in St. George Terminal if you decide to return on the next ferry.